miguelhd/WP-Donations-Module/README.md

 ## Description

 The Donations Module Plugin allows non-profit organizations to accept donations via PayPal on their WordPress site.
 It includes features such as real-time donation tracking, secure nonce verification for donation processing, and detailed error logging for troubleshooting.

+### New Features in 1.2.1:
+- **Enhanced Donations Dashboard:** Introduced a new dashboard with metrics cards displaying total amount collected, percentage of the goal, and the number of donations.
+- **Visual and Styling Improvements:** Improved visual alignment, spacing, and border consistency across the dashboard and settings.
+- **Localization Updates:** All labels in the admin interface have been updated to Spanish for better localization support.

 ### New Features in 1.2.0:
 - **Code Refactoring:** Encapsulated the plugin functionality within a class structure for better organization, maintainability, and extensibility.